sanity-io/cross-dataset-duplicator/README.md

 - `types` (Array[String], default: []) – Set which Schema Types the Migration Action should be enabled in.
 - `filter` (String, default: undefined) - Set a predicate for documents when gathering dependencies.
 - `follow` (("inbound" | "outbound")[], default: []) – Add buttons to allow the user to begin with just the existing document or first fetch all inbound references.
+- `migrationFilters` (Array[{ sourceDataset: string, targets: Array[{ projectId?: string; dataset: string }]], default: []) – Set which Datasets and Projects are allowed as destinations for Migrations.
+If no targets for a dataset is provided, all Workspaces are allowed as targets.

 #### Action Options